 - Increase your occupancy as much as possible by sending you as many tenants as we can.

 Remember, SpareFoot's incentives are aligned with yours.
-Our business model is 100% pay-for-performance, so SpareFoot doesn't collect any fees for customers who don't actually move in.
 We're constantly working to ensure that the customers who reserve a unit on SpareFoot are quality reservations, with every intention of renting from you.
 Of course, sometimes customers' plans change - houses don't get sold, moves don't happen, etc. - so we expect a small percentage of customers not to follow through.

 In an effort to determine the effect of taking deposits on our site, we ran a month-long test for some facilities in a high-traffic area: